Frequently Asked Questions

 The most important rule regarding how often to take the remedy is this: the remedy should not be repeated until the reaction it has initially started has slowed or stopped.
 As long as any changes continue (especially if improvement is taking place), it is best to wait to take more of the remedy.
-Classical homeopaths are trained to determine when the next remedy is needed and regularly scheduled follow-up care will assist in that determination.
+Homeopaths are trained to determine when the next remedy is needed and regularly scheduled follow-up care will assist in that determination.

 I am feeling a little better but I am still having some of my old symptoms.
 What does this mean?